Effects of Smoking on Fertility

 Men and Infertility:

 - The more men smoke, the more the ability of sperm to bind to an egg is diminished.
-Smoking is linked to low sperm counts and sluggish motility.
+Smoking is linked to low sperm counts and sluggish moving sperm.

 - Smoking can gradually and permanently damage blood vessels throughout the body, including those that carry blood to the penis.
 This can make it difficult to get or maintain an erection.